SpectraL519/cpp-ap/docs/tutorial.md

 ### Downloading the Library

-If you do not use CMake you can dowload the desired [library release](https://github.com/SpectraL519/cpp-ap/releases), extract it in a desired directory and simply add `<cpp-ap-dir>/include` to the include directories of your project.
+If you do not use CMake, you can download the desired [library release](https://github.com/SpectraL519/cpp-ap/releases), extract it in a desired directory and simply add `<cpp-ap-dir>/include` to the include directories of your project.

 <br/>
 <br/>